 Celebrating Woodstock on Display until December 31, 2014

 Currently on display in The Markham Gallery is the photo retrospective by Baron Wolman entitled Celebrating Woodstock.
-The exhibit features 50 pieces from the 100-piece collection which Wolman donated to The Museum at Bethel Woods, the site of the iconic music festival in 1969.
+The exhibit features 50 pieces from the 100-piece collection which Wolman donated to The Museum at Bethel Woods.
 These selected photos will be on display through December 31, 2014.

 Featured photos are of live performances, documentary portraits and studio/semi-posed portraits along with a wealth of background information regarding Woodstock and Rolling Stone Magazine.
 Wolman used three cameras during the festival and shot 16 rolls of black-and-white film.
 Those attending the festival are really the stars of Wolman’s work – they illustrate how the festival became a legend in so many hearts and minds.